 I also wanted to combine all my professional experiences (legal, business, coaching and teaching) in a creative manner that would allow me to make a meaningful difference in the lives of others while keeping my products and services affordable.

-So, one day when I stumbled upon a video from Create and Go’s YouTube channel, it felt like I could actually fulfill my dream to work from anywhere through blogging and use my years of business and legal expertise to start a blog!
+So, one day when I stumbled upon a video from Create and Go’s YouTube channel, it felt like I could actually fulfill my dream to work from anywhere through blogging and use my years of business and legal expertise to help others!

 I didn’t waste time to purchase Alex and Lauren’s Pro Blogger Bundle to begin my blogging journey right away because “time is money.”
 I know – lawyer mentality – but also very true!